-Construction Claims are sometimes resolved by construction Adjudication This is where Kenzie can help.
+Construction Claims are sometimes resolved by construction Adjudication.
+This is where Kenzie can help.
 Our experience and skill in analysing or preparing claims, together with our pragmatic and factually based approach will be invaluable in any fast paced construction Adjudication.
-Kenzie have expertise in preparing the following documents to help you successfully prosecute or defend your construction case claim:
+Kenzies have expertise in preparing the following documents to help you successfully prosecute or defend your construction case claim:

 Preparing or reviewing your building claim is only part of what is required in order to achieve a successful resolution of your dispute.
 Negotiation is probably just as important.
 Having a well written construction claim or claim defense is of paramount importance, but being able to convince the other party to pay up or reduce his expectation, is we would contend, as equally important.

-This is why a Kenzie following an initial review of the issues and documentation, we will discuss with you our preferred strategy, so that a coherent team plan can be put in place.
+This is why at Kenzie, following an initial review of the issues and documentation we will discuss with you our preferred strategy, so that a coherent team plan can be put in place.

 The world around us is in a constant state of flux.
 Not only do our views and opinions about those around us change in response to broader historical and social trends, but our world is also undergoing constant physical changes.
 These can be natural, or they may be man-made.

 Construction is an industry that, quite literally, shapes our world unlike any other.

 Of course, there is plenty of room for disagreements regarding construction work and how best to approach it.
 It is, therefore, helpful to have access to a team of professionals who can help you to navigate through the issues that are most likely to arise.

 Let’s take a look at the most common types of claims made during the construction process, and how you can best avoid them.